git/git.github.io/SoC-2017-Ideas.md

 * Discuss their project by posting drafts of their application on the mailing-list long before the deadline.

-In your application, it is a good idea to:
+In your application, and in the discussions related to projects you are interested in, it is a good idea to:

-* Include link(s) to the mailing-list discussion(s) related to the project you chose in your application, for example previous discussions or patch series about the topic.
+* Include link(s) to the mailing-list discussion(s) related to the project you chose in your application or you are interested in, for example previous discussions or patch series about the topic.
 There might be interesting discussions about the topics that are several year old.
 It is also a good idea to summarize them.

 * Include link(s) to the mailing-list discussion(s) related to the previous drafts of your application itself.

 * Include link(s) to the mailing-list discussion(s) related to your microproject.
+If your microproject patches have been merged, please give the merge commits.
+Otherwise give their branch names and current status in the last "What's cooking in git.git" email from Junio.

 * Include what is suggested in
   [the GSoC Student Guide](http://write.flossmanuals.net/gsocstudentguide/writing-a-proposal/)